Companies are continuously refreshing their image to keep up – sometimes radically, other times ever so subtly.

 We look at some evolutions in tech logos and find out why they occurred.

 The BBC logo has taken on a number of forms over the years.
 Between the ‘60s and mid-‘90s the corporation had a slanted logo in place, but with the arrival of digital television and the internet it became unsuitable on-screen as diagonals create pixilation problems.
-So, by 1997 it was decided to straighten up the boxes and letters, creating the logo we still see today.
+So, by 1997 it decided to straighten up the boxes and letters, creating the logo we still see today.

-Spotify left observant users puzzled in June this year, when it decided to change the shade of green used for its logo.
+Spotify left observant users puzzled in June 2015, when it decided to change the shade of green used for its logo.
 Some were so outraged by the lighter and brighter colour that they took to Twitter to complain.
 The company didn’t have any particular reason for the update, saying it felt that “the dreary brand palette was desperate for an upgrade”.

 The changes made to Firefox’s logo is another example that boggles the mind.
 Admittedly, the web browser did refer to the update as more of a “logo evolution” but the ever so slight removal of gloss and detail begs the question: why?
 Similar to Google’s reasons, the modifications were carried out to reflect its evolution into a browser for smartphones and tablets, as well as computers.